jonasoh/spiro/README.md

 ## Licensing

 The code for SPIRO is licensed under a 2-clause BSD license, allowing redistribution and modification of the source code as long as the original license and copyright notice are retained.
-SPIRO includes the fonts [Aldrich](https://fonts.google.com/specimen/Aldrich) and [Saira Condensed](https://github.com/Omnibus-Type/Saira), for which the licenses can be found under the `doc/licenses` directory.
+SPIRO includes the fonts [Aldrich](https://fonts.google.com/specimen/Aldrich) and [Saira Condensed](https://github.com/Omnibus-Type/Saira), and the CSS library [Pure.css](https://purecss.io).
+The licenses for these resources can be found under the `doc/licenses` directory.